mmbmf1/mmbmf1/posts/building-delete-endpoints.md

 ## Introduction

 DELETE endpoints with existence checks and constraint handling.
 Safe deletion with proper error responses.
+These patterns ensure you never delete records that don't exist and handle foreign key constraints gracefully.
+Provides clear feedback to API consumers about what happened with their deletion request.

 ## The Problem

 Deleting without checking if records exist can lead to confusing responses.
 Missing foreign key constraint handling can cause unclear errors.
+If you delete a record that doesn't exist, PostgreSQL silently succeeds, leaving API consumers confused about whether anything actually happened.
+When foreign key constraints prevent deletion, PostgreSQL returns cryptic error codes that don't help users understand why deletion failed.

 ```typescript
 const sql = `DELETE FROM users WHERE id = ${id}`;